Brandon Sanderson: Kickstarter campaigns

 Sanderson first turned to Kickstarter in 2020, when he generated $6.7 million from almost 30,000 backers to produce a collectable leather-bound 10th anniversary edition of the Stormlight Archive novel, The Way of Kings.

 In 2022, in his second Kickstarter project, Sanderson raised over $41.7 million for four secret books, all intended as stand-alone novels, through Dragonsteel Entertainment.
 The crowdfunding campaign became the largest in Kickstarter history by pledge volume, surpassing the previous record holder by more than double.
 It also set new records for the most funds raised in the first 24 hours, with $15.4 million, as well as the highest number of backers and total funding within the same time period.

-In August 2024, Sanderson teamed up with Brotherwise Games to create a tabletop role-playing game (RPG) based on the mythical universe the Cosmere, featured in many of his fantasy novels.
+In August 2024, Sanderson teamed up with Brotherwise Games to create a tabletop role-playing game (TTRPG) based on the mythical universe the Cosmere, featured in many of his fantasy novels.
 With over $14.6 million in pledges, the Kickstarter campaign broke the previous record in pledges for a tabletop RPG.